Magnetic-Fox/Mail2Fax/README.md

 ### Configuring Procmail

 Create the `.procmailrc` file in home directory of chosen account.
-You'll need to provide simple conditions, which will control which messages have to be send to the script.
+You'll need to provide simple conditions, which will control which messages have to be sent to the script.
 As these might be sent to You as a plain text or Base64, You'll need at least two conditions:

 ```
 :0